 Britannia Bridge builders’ memorial, Llanfairpwll

 Outside St Mary’s Church stands a memorial to people who died during construction of the Britannia Bridge, Robert Stephenson’s tubular railway bridge over the Menai Strait.
 See below for their names and details.
+The memorial also bears the names of two men who died in the bridge’s rebuilding in the 1970s (details below).

 We have included details of Robert Jones, who is not named on the memorial although he died after falling from scaffolding at the Anglesey end of the bridge, where the ‘cathedral abutment’ was under construction.
 Some of the men who died were sailors, who had useful skills in handling ropes and scaling ladders.